HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Legacy JavaScript

 JavaScript has evolved considerably over the last several years.
-The introduction of new language features has turned JavaScript into a more capable and elegant language that helps developers to write more concise JavaScript, resulting in less JavaScript loaded—provided those features haven't been unnecessarily transformed into a legacy syntax by using a transpiler such as [Babel](https://babeljs.io/).
+The introduction of new language features has turned JavaScript into a more capable and elegant language that helps developers to write more concise JavaScript, resulting in less JavaScript loaded—provided those features haven't been unnecessarily transformed into a legacy syntax by using a [transpiler](#transpilers) such as Babel.

-Lighthouse currently checks for Babel transforms that may be unnecessary on the modern web, such as transforming use of `[async`/`await](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/async_function)`, [JavaScript classes](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes), and other newer, yet widely supported language features.
+Lighthouse currently checks for Babel transforms that may be unnecessary on the modern web, such as transforming use of [`async` and `await`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/async_function), [JavaScript classes](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes), and other newer, yet widely supported language features.

 {{ figure_markup(
-    caption="The number of mobile pages that ship legacy JavaScript as observed by Lighthouse audits.", content="67%",
+    caption="The percentage of mobile pages that ship legacy JavaScript.", content="67%",
     classes="big-number",
     sheets_gid="1408995244",